wezlemin/fq/README.md

 # Delta Docs (Unofficial)
 ## Unofficial Delta Docs
-Created by @quappingreal (Discord) / https://github.com/wezlemin (GitHub) <br>
+- This website was created by @quappingreal (Discord) / https://github.com/wezlemin (GitHub) <br>
-Official Delta Docs: https://docs.deltaexploits.gg/ <br>
-Please be aware that this is not exhaustive.
-Read the official Delta Docs if you cannot find what you’re looking for here.
+- Please be aware that this website is not exhaustive.
+Read the [official Delta Docs](https://docs.deltaexploits.gg/) if you cannot find what you’re looking for here.

 * Internal Sideloading
   * [KSign Tutorial (Recommended)](internal-sideloading/ksign-tutorial.md)